 - 1. All prices include labor and materials.
 Unless specified, the use of Davis Bacon wages apply on bid form. - 2.
 In submitting this bid / proposal, it is understood that the unrestricted right is reserved by the Housing Authority of the City of Erie to reject any and all bids/proposals.
 It is agreed that the bid/proposal may not be withdrawn for a period of sixty (60) calendar days from the opening thereof. - 3.
-Attached hereto is an Affidavit in proof that the undersigned has not entered into any collusion with any person in respect to this bid/proposal, or any other bid/proposal, or the submitting of bids / proposals for the contract for which this bid/proposal is submitted.
+Attached hereto is an Affidavit in proof that the undersigned has not entered into any collusion with any person in respect to this bid/proposal, or any other bid/proposal, or the

-4. In submitting this bid, the undersigned hereby certifies that I/we have no unsatisfied lien(federal, state, or local taxes.
-5. We hereby acknowledge receipt of the following issues of Addenda, if any, distributed by the Housing Authority of the City of Erie.
-Please acknowledge receiving and reading the follow information by checking the propriate boxes: Davis Bacon Wage Rate Statement of Labor Standards General Conditions/Supplemental (HUD-5370) Project Specifications - Read and Acknowledged 7.
-Bidder hereby certifies that Bidder does currently comply with and shall comply with all applicable labor laws if awarded the Contract, including, but not limited to, the Wage Payment and Collection Law, the Department of Labor Regulations Governing Wage Payment and Collection, the Employment of Minors Child Labor Act, the Department of Labor Regulations Governing the Employment of Minors in Industry, the Pennsylvania Workers' Compensation Act, the Davis-Bacon Act and Regulations, the Fair Labor Standards Act, and all other laws applicable to the Bidder regarding its employees and the Contract.
+4. In submitting this bid, the undersigned hereby certifies that I/we have no unsatisfied lien(s) for federal, state, or local taxes.
+5. .
+We hereby acknowledge receipt of the following issues of Addenda, if any, distributed by Housing Authority of the City of Erie.
+Please acknowledge receiving and reading the follow information by checking the propriate boxes: Davis Bacon Wage Rate Statement of Labor Standards General Conditions/Supplemental (HUD-5370-EZ) Project Specifications - Read and Acknowledged 7.
+Bidder hereby certifies that Bidder does currently comply with and shall comply with all applicable labor laws if awarded the Contract, including, but not limited to, the Wage Payment and Collection Law, the Department of Labor Regulations Governing Wage Payment and Collection, the Employment of Minors Child Labor Act, the Department of Labor Regulations Governing the Employment of Minors in Industry, the Pennsylvania Workers' Compensation Act, the Davis-Bacon Act and Regulations, the Fair Labor Standard Act, and all other laws applicable to the Bidder regarding its employees and the Contract.
 Signature Date 8.
 Bid Proposal Submission Information - I submit and certify the accuracy for the bid/proposal submission information for the above-named project.
-N ame of bidder: Company name and address:

-(F Print) T itle
+N ame of bidder: Company name and address: (I Print) T itle \bar{s} ignature submitting of bids / proposals for the contract for which this bid/proposal is submitted.